-"We spent the day gardening, cleaning two local churches, looking after little kids, reading to preschoolers, playing games with autistic youth and visiting the local medical clinic," Turba says.
-"After the first day the students were saying, 'When can we have this day again?""
+"We spent the day gardening, cleaning two local churches, looking after little kids, reading to preschoolers, playing games with

 Bridges Serve Day was such a success that the academy now schedules a full day of service every three months.
-"I am so blessed to see God's continual work at this school," she says.
-"God has taken the brokenhearted, healed them, and then used them to heal others."
+"I am so blessed to see God's continual work at this school." she says.
+"God has taken the brokenhearted, healed them, and then used them to heal